sensoworks/docs/docs/edge/fog-getting-started-guide.md

 The Sensoworks Fog gateway will then perform these steps:

-- Read the incoming message from MQTT
+- Read the incoming messages from MQTT
 - Write the raw messages to disk
 - Elaborate and aggregate the incoming messages.
-The aggregation period is set by defaul for this getting started guide to 5 seconds, but it can be changed in the simulator configuration file
+The aggregation period is set for this getting started guide to 5 seconds, but it can be changed in the configuration file
 - Prepare the Sensoworks payload to call the platform
-- Save the aggregated data in a CSV and a JSON file
+- Save the aggregated data in CSV and JSON format to file
 - Call the Sensoworks platform via HTTP
+  - **NOTE**: This step is by default set to "disabled" and the output is printed to stdout.
+To connect the Fog gateway to the platform you need an api key to communicate using the HTTP protocol (see below)

 # Getting started guide - Steps